LEARN TO SWIM PROGRAMME

 Developing the understanding of buoyancy through a range of skills, refining kicking technique for all strokes, and swimming 10 metres to the expected standards.

 Learn to Swim Stage 4 sees swimmers perfect their leg kicks for all four strokes and further develop push and glides, while also being introduced to sculling.
+They will develop an understanding of buoyancy through a range of skills and should swim 10 metres to the expected standards.

 Developing effective swimming skills including coordinated breathing, understanding of water safety and preparation for exercise.